-We meet on the 1st to 4th Sundays at 09.30am; and on a 5th Sunday in the month we join with other members of our MMU at one of the churches.
+We meet on the 1st to 4th Sundays at 9.30am; and on a 5th Sunday in the month we join with other members of our MMUnit at one of the churches.
 This is usually displayed on the front page of the website.

 We have occasional evening services, for details, please check our website regularly or telephone the Parish Office.

-The services @ St Marys are relaxed but have more of a traditional Anglican style usually with a keyboard accompanying the hymns and sometimes guest appearances of other instruments!
+The services @ St Marys are traditional Anglican in style but relaxed and all are welcome.
+We usually have a keyboard accompanying the hymns and sometimes guest appearances of other instruments!

 The 1st & 3rd Sunday mornings are Holy Communion.
 (There is sometimes a baptism during the service on the 1st Sunday.)

 St. Marys, is open every Friday afternoon between 1 and 4pm throughout the summer.
 Please do feel free to drop in.
-Members of the congregation will be there so if you have any questions about the building and grave yard, they will be happy to either answer your questions, or if they don't know the answers, they will find out for you and let you know.
+Members of the congregation will be there gardening so if you have any questions about the building and grave yard, they will be happy to answer your questions, or make you a cup of tea!

 If you have ever been to Galleywood and seen St. Michaels church, you will notice that the two are very similar!
 This is because Arthur Pryor fell out with the people of Widford and decided to move out of St. Marys and build a new and bigger church a little way up the road!